Skip to content Skip to footer

 The illegal whiskey trade posed another significant challenge.
 American traders had established posts like Fort Whoop-Up in southern Alberta, selling dangerous concoctions to Indigenous peoples while operating beyond the reach of effective law enforcement.
 This trade not only violated Canadian law but also caused severe social damage to First Nations communities.

 Settlement facilitation also drove the NWMP’s creation.
-The government recognized that peaceful westward expansion required establishing trust with Indigenous peoples and ensuring settler safety.
+The government recognized that peaceful westward expansion required establishing trust with Indigenous peoples and making sure settlers were safe.
 Unlike the violent conflicts between the United States military and American First Nations, Canada sought a more diplomatic approach to territorial expansion.

 How Did the Famous March West Unfold?